Fire (comics): Super Friends

-Beatriz da Costa, alias Green Fury, is bequeathed her powers due to Brazilian mysticism and is the president of the Brazilian branch of Wayne Enterprises.
-She possesses an array of abilities which includes the power to exhale vast quantities of mystical green fire.
+Beatriz da Costa, alias Green Fury, is the president of the Brazilian branch of Wayne Enterprises.
+Due to Brazilian mysticism, she possesses an array of abilities which includes the power to exhale vast quantities of mystical green fire.
 She can also fly, alter her clothing at will, and display a limited capacity to project hallucinations.
 In her first appearance, she confronts and battles Superman, who is controlled by the "puppet master" Overlord, Sandor Fine.
-In her next appearance, Green Fury calls The Super Friends to help defeat the villain Green Thumb (Fargo Keyes), and months later reveals her secret origin to them to thwart the demons from a green hell.
+In her next appearance, Green Fury calls the Super Friends to help defeat the villain Green Thumb (Fargo Keyes), and months later reveals her secret origin to them to thwart the demons from a green hell.

 Global Guardians

 Green Fury becomes a member of the Global Guardians when Superman, recruited by Doctor Mist, asks for assistance in locating one of many ancient artifacts being pursued by a powerful group of evil mystics.
-They battle a wizard called 'El Dorado' in an ancient, overgrown city deep in the jungle.
+They battle a wizard called El Dorado in an ancient, overgrown city deep in the jungle.
 The two face off against 'spirit jaguars' and seemingly lose the artifact, a crown, to the wizard.
 Costa then assists Superman and other Guardians in battling the wizards, El Dorado included, on Easter Island.
-The heroes catch a break when it's learned Superman had faked the artifacts with super-speed.
+The heroes catch a break after learning that Superman swapped the artifacts with fakes.
 This prevents the rise to power of the entity the wizards followed, Thaumar Dhai.
 Though not as powerful as planned, Dhai was still a threat.
 Green Fury's mystical based powers were essential in destroying him.

 Post-Crisis

 After the Crisis on Infinite Earths, her history is altered.
-Renamed Beatriz Bonilla da Costa, she starts as an amateur model on the beaches of Rio, then becoming a showgirl and stage performer before finding herself serving as a top secret agent for Brazilian government's SNI (Serviço Nacional de Informações - National Information Service), actually Abin (Agência Brasileira de Inteligência - Brazilian Intelligence Agency).
-In the course of one of her missions, Beatriz is trapped in a pyroplasmic explosion that endows her with the power of being able to exhale an eight-inch burst of fire.
-She assumes the identity of the Green Fury, and then changes it again to Green Flame.
-She joins the international superhero team the Global Guardians, of which she is a long-standing, loyal member.
+Renamed Beatriz Bonilla da Costa, she starts as an amateur model on the beaches of Rio, then becoming a showgirl and stage performer before finding herself serving as a top secret agent for Brazilian government's SNI (Serviço Nacional de Informações - National Information Service), actually ABIN (Agência Brasileira de Inteligência - Brazilian Intelligence Agency).
+In the course of one of her missions, Beatriz is trapped in a pyroplasmic explosion that gives her the ability to exhale fire.
+She assumes the identity of Green Fury, and then changes it again to Green Flame.
+She joins the international superhero team the Global Guardians, of which she is a longtime member.

-She first meets the American heroes Infinity, Inc. while on a mission to Canada.